 As a result of ICHEG’s efforts, The Strong’s collection of video games, other electronic games, and electronic game-related historical materials is the largest and most comprehensive public assemblage in the United States and one of the largest in the world.
 At 55,000 items and growing, the collection includes games and the platforms on which they are played, game packaging and advertising, game-related publications, game-inspired consumer products and other items that illustrate the impact of electronic games on people’s lives, and personal and business papers of key individuals and companies in the electronic game industry.

-Beyond collecting and preserving such materials, ICHEG develops exhibits, produces a blog and e-newsletter, conducts and encourages research and writing about the historical and cultural significance of video games and other electronic games, and presents at video game and play-related conferences.
+Beyond collecting and preserving such materials, ICHEG develops exhibits, produces a blog and e-newsletter, conducts and encourages research and writing about the historical and cultural significance of video games and other electronic games, maintains a timeline of key moments in video game history, and presents at video game and play-related conferences.
 Through all of these activities and more, ICHEG seeks to ensure that present and future generations can explore the history of electronic games, understand how they began and evolved, appreciate who played what roles in that evolution, and grasp the impact that electronic games have on society.

 Key Software, Hardware, and Company Collections